sword-2/sword-wiki/README.md

 ## Disclaimer
 The repo may contain some filing concepts observed from the local Caesar (Government).
-The bible information intends to distribute as much a possible with a lot of the control being just preserving scripture, word definitions, and teachings.
-Thus the purpose of bible distribution may be different than the purpose of the filing system.
+The repo's bible/software purpose may vary from the the purposes of the filing system(s).
+Existing filing systems (Caesar) were considered since there was no reason to make new ones.